 The Treasurer ensures that the Committee has agreed appropriate financial procedures.
 He/she is responsible for maintaining accurate financial records, providing for and accounting for cash floats at events, liaising with the bank as required and preparing the annual financial report.

-The President is the Headteacher, Mr Thomas, or their nominated deputy.
-He/she provides support and advice to the Committee in terms of events and other fund-raising activities, liaising with staff, providing access to the school, reviewing and signing off on risk assessments.
-He/she identifies funding opportunities for the Association to consider and provides input on areas of greatest impact.
+The President is the Headteacher, Mr Graney.
+He provides support and advice to the Committee in terms of events and other fund-raising activities, liaising with staff, providing access to the school, reviewing and signing off on risk assessments.
+He identifies funding opportunities for the Association to consider and provides input on areas of greatest impact.

 The other Committee Members play a vital role working alongside the Officers (Chair, Secretary, Treasurer).
 They often lead on particular projects (e.g. personalised Christmas cards) or events (e.g. an after-school event).
 We also have a committed team of helper members who lend a hand at events as and when they can.
 It's good fun and very rewarding to be involved, and a great way to help out without the commitment of regular meetings.